OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ## 2. Start an experiment

 Now you need to select or create an experiment profile.
 For FPGA experiments, we have created the profile ```fpga-post-boot``` for your reference.
 This profile can be used to boot up either an Ubuntu or CentOS image and install run-time tools automatically by running a post-boot script in the background.
-(It is also possible to create your own profiles.
+It is also possible to create your own profiles.
 To learn how to do this, please refer to [The Cloudlab Manual](http://docs.cloudlab.us/).

-Select the profile and then select Experiments &#8594; Start Experiment.
+Select Experiments &#8594; Start Experiment.

 ![plot](images/experiment_1.png)